 Choosing a resistant cultivar is also another way of prevention.
-This can be hard to achieve, though, especially when the workers at your local nursery don’t answer your needs.
+Making that decision can be hard to achieve, though.
+This is especially true when the workers at your local nursery don’t answer your needs.

-The best way to deal with Verticillium wilt is by getting rid of all the diseased plants and starting all over again by using new soil, new containers, and new rosemary plants.
+The best way to deal with Verticillium wilt is by getting rid of all the diseased plants.
+Start over again by using new soil, new containers, and new rosemary plants.

-Rosemary is known to be a pest-resistant plant, but some insects can still land on this herb to live and reproduce.
-Even most of these, however, will leave rosemary alone.
+Gardeners know rosemary is a pest-resistant plant.
+Even so, some insects can still land on this herb to live and reproduce.
+Most of these, however, will leave rosemary alone.

-Aphids are very small and usually appear as little black or pale dots on the plant.
+Aphids are tiny and usually appear as little black or pale dots on the plant.
 They grow fast in quantity and might be a big problem for weakened rosemary.

-The problem with aphids is that they suck the food rosemary is producing for itself, depriving it of energy.
+The problem with aphids is they suck the food rosemary is producing for itself.
+They deprive the rosemary plant of energy.

 The best way to deal with aphids on rosemary is to spray the plant with a strong water jet every other day.
-We don’t use insecticides here in case you want to use rosemary in the kitchen.
+Don’t use insecticides here if you want to use rosemary in the kitchen.

-Mealybugs are also small insects that suck on rosemary’s sap.
+Mealybugs are also small insects that suck on rosemary sap.
 Females are bigger and wingless, while males are smaller but have wings.